-Whether staff have come from within the organisation or are new to your organisation, you must ensure that they fully understand the principles of the Productive Mental Health Ward and your ward's key process standards.
+Whether staff have come from within the hospital or are new to your hospital, you must ensure that they fully understand the principles of the Productive Ward and your ward's key process standards.

-A simplified structure for induction is shown (right).
+A simplified structure for Induction is shown (right).
 This is over and above your existing induction subject matter.

 Area Staff signature Date

-Ward Brief
+Staff Guide

-Patient information guide
+Patient Information Guide

-Toolkit
+Tool kit

 3 Foundation ModulesKnowing How we are DoingWell Organised WardPatient Status at a Glance

 Other modules as appropriate

-Meetings schedule and standard
+Meetings schedule

-Ward orientation eg, • office standard • treatment room standard • measures board standard
+Ward orientation e.g. • sluice • treatment room • measures board